Digital illustration of a public status page dashboard showing service statuses in green, yellow, and red.

 What Should Be On a Public Status Page?

-At the very least, your status page should include:
+For maximum impact, your status page should include:

 • Uptime and availability per service or component

-• Ongoing and past incidents
+• Ongoing and past incidents with timestamps

-• Planned maintenance announcements
+• Scheduled maintenance notices

 Who Uses Public Status Pages?